namhainguyen2803/BKAI-IGH-NeoPolyp-Challenge/README.md

 The result evaluated on the public dataset is currently **0.76958**

-### Configuration
+## Configuration

-This project utilizes the following libraries:
+This project utilizes the following libraries (all are mentioned in requirements.txt):

 - **torchsummary**
 - **wandb** (version 0.16.0)